-- In-plant cells, they are many in number and present scattered throughout the cell termed as dictyosomes.
+- In-plant cells, are many in number and present scattered throughout the cell termed dictyosomes.

 - Golgi bodies consist of many flat, disc-shaped sacs called cisternae which play a significant role as it modifies and packs proteins and polysaccharides

-- As Golgi bodies packages proteins into membrane-bound vesicles inside the cell and then the vesicles are transported to their recognized sites.
+- As Golgi bodies package proteins into membrane-bound vesicles inside the cell then the vesicles are transported to their recognized sites.

 - Golgi apparatus is the most important site for the formation of glycoproteins and glycolipids

 The Ribosomes are spherical in shape do not have membranes.
 Ribosomes are involved in the synthesis of proteins in the cell.

 - The ribosomes are spherical in shape and about 150 – 250 Å in diameter,